Upgrading to v18.x from v16.10

 Configuring and Finalizing the Upgrade

-Execute the following commands in a shell to configure and finalize the upgrade to version 18.x:
+Execute the following commands in a shell to configure and finalize the upgrade to version 18.x.
+By default, you'll connect using the admin user, so we've added sudo to the commands because they require administrator access to your server.

 Start the application:

-Here's how to check the logs for errors:
+If anything fails to start, check the logs for errors:

 Last updated